onyeenwazue/Final_Project/README.md

-# Onyee's Final Project: Getting Started with Create React App
+# Onyee's Final Project: Movie Search

 #### This project uses the IMDb API to display movie posters for search terms that are entered on the page.